piercelamb/ml_all/README.md

 ### 4. [Reinforcement Learning](#reinforcement-learning)

 #### A note on software engineering:
-The software engineering found in these files I am not particularly proud of.
+The software engineering found in these files is more exploratory than principled.
 There were a number of forces at work causing poor choices.
 The score you receive for OMSCS's Machine Learning homeworks is based completely on a 10 to 12 page report detailing experiments and analysis.
 Your code is only run or looked at if it's flagged for suspicion.
 So there are no incentives to produce quality code and given that it is the most time consuming class in OMSCS, one has to make tough trade off decisions between analysis and code quality.
 As it was my first foray into ML-style code, a lot of learning occurred mid-programming that I wish I had time to apply via refactoring.
-In essence the programming was more exploratory than principled, but it improved my intuition about how to structure a ML-programming task significantly.
+While the programming was more exploratory than principled, these assignments improved my intuition about how to structure a ML-programming task significantly.

 #### A note on commit messages:
 This is a single-committer homework repo with many pushes